 Considered to be one of the founding fathers of behavioral economics, Richard Thaler in 2017 received the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
 Prof. Thaler studies behavioral economics and finance as well as the psychology of decision-making, which lies in the gap between economics and psychology.
-He investigates the implications of relaxing the standard economics assumption that everyone in the economy is rational and selfish, and instead entertaining the possibility that some of the agents in the economy are sometimes human.
+He investigates the implications of relaxing the standard economic assumption that everyone in the economy is rational and selfish, instead entertaining the possibility that some of the agents in the economy are sometimes human.
 Thaler is the director of the Center for Decision Research, and is the co-director of the Behavioral Economics Project at the National Bureau of Economic Research.